hydrusnetwork/hydrus/docs/downloader_parsers_formulae.md

 You can solve some tricky problems this way!

-You can also set a String Match, which is the same panel as you say in with URL Classes.
+You can also set a String Match on the tag's string content.
 It tests its best guess at the tag's 'string' value, so you can find a tag with 'Original Image' as its text or that with a regex starts with 'Posted on: '.
 Have a play with it and you'll figure it out.

 ### content to fetch